toastisme/OpenGOAP/README.md

 ### How OpenGOAP works

-- A `GameObject` using GOAP has a `GOAPPlanner` and `WorldState` components, along with a series of `GOAPGoal` and `GOAPAction` components.
+- A `GameObject` using GOAP has a `GOAPPlanner`, `WorldState`, and a series of `GOAPGoal` and `GOAPAction` components.
-- The `GOAPPlanner` finds the `GOAPGoal` with the highest priority that has a viable action plan executes that plan.
+- The `GOAPPlanner` finds the `GOAPGoal` with the highest priority that has a viable action plan and executes that plan.
-- An action plan is a list of `GOAPActions`, and is viable if the final `GOAPAction` satisfies the conditions of the `GOAPGoal`, and each preceeding `GOAPACtion` satisfies the conditions of the action that follows it, where the first `GOAPAction`'s conditions are satisfied by the current `WorldState`.
+- An action plan is a list of `GOAPActions`, and is viable if the final `GOAPAction` satisfies the conditions of the `GOAPGoal`, and each preceeding `GOAPAction` satisfies the conditions of the action that follows it, where the first `GOAPAction`'s conditions are satisfied by the current `WorldState`.
 - To find the optimum viable action plan the `GOAPPlanner` uses the [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to find the series of actions which have the minimum cost.

 #### GOAPGoal

 A `GOAPGoal` has a dictionary of boolean `conditions` that need to be met to satisfy the goal, and optionally a dictionary of boolean `preconditions` that must be met before it can be considered (beyond having a viable plan).
-This component has the following interface:
+Each `GOAPGoal` belongs to an `actionLayer` (string), which tells the planner only consider `GOAPActions` for this goal that have the same `actionLayer` (by default this is set to All, where all `GOAPActions` are considered).
+For this component the main interface is the following:
 - `SetupDerived()` called when the `GameObject` is first initialised
 - `OnActivate()` called the when goal is first selected by the `GOAPPlanner`
 - `OnDeactivate()` called when the goal is deselected by the `GOAPPlanner` (either due to completing the goal or finding a better one)